Vietnam University of Fine Arts: After 1945

-The Musée Maurice Long across the street from the École des Beaux-Arts de l'Indochine was destroyed in the 1945 Japanese coup d'etat, and the École subsequently closed its doors.
+The Musée Maurice Long across the street from the École des Beaux-Arts de l'Indochine was destroyed in the 1945 Japanese coup d'état, and the École subsequently closed its doors.
 The École was taken over by the provisional government of the Democratic Republic of Vietnam after the August Revolution of 1945.
 When the struggle against the French intensified in 1950, the college was moved to Đại Từ, Thai Nguyen in the Viet Bac Resistance Zone, under the direction of painter Tô Ngọc Vân.

 In 1954 professors and students returned to Hanoi where, in 1957, a new Hanoi College of Fine Art was established under the direction of painter Tran Van Can.

-Nguyễn Đỗ Cung, a student at the École des Beaux-Arts de l'Indochine from 1929-1934, founded the Museum of Fine Arts in 1963.
+Nguyễn Đỗ Cung, a student at the École des Beaux-Arts de l'Indochine from 1929–1934, founded the Museum of Fine Arts in 1963.

 In 1981 this institution became the Hanoi University of Fine Art.
 The university offers five-year Bachelor of Fine Art programmes and two-year full-time or three-year part-time Master of Arts programmes in Painting, Graphic Art and Sculpture, and four-year Bachelor of Fine Art Education programmes.